island-is/island.is/apps/web/README.md

 yarn nx extract-strings web
 ```

-Currently, only the `Custom Page` content type uses the `Translation Namespace` content type for translations.
+Currently, only the `Custom Page` and `Connected Component` content types use the `Translation Namespace` content type for translations.

 ## Further Documentation